 At DriveTest, we offer all driver examination services in Canada’s official languages: English and French.

-Computerized knowledge tests are available in 20 languages, with full audio support, on a first-come-first-served basis.
+Computerized knowledge tests are available in up to 24 languages (depending on licence class), with full audio support, on a first-come-first-served basis.
 Paper-based G1 knowledge tests are available in 20 languages at DriveTest Centres, but all other paper tests are available in English or French only.

 If you would like to bring an interpreter to your knowledge test, you can make an appointment for a verbal test administered by a DriveTest Centre employee.
 There is no extra fee for a verbal knowledge test.
 However, you will need to pay any expenses associated with your interpreter.
 In the north and southwest regions of Ontario, an approved interpreter must be employed (or have been employed) in interpreter services, be a member (or have been a member) of a professional association that provides interpreter services, or be an experienced interpreter who is a member of the clergy.
 For the central, Greater Toronto Area (GTA), and eastern regions of Ontario, approved interpreters must be members of a provincial association that provides accreditation or certification or be accredited by a provincial or federal government.
 Interpreters must provide proof of qualification.
 See Knowledge Tests for more information.